With A Warm, Caring Staff and Stunningly Natural Results,

 Gynecomastia Myth #4- Gynecomastia is Uncommon

 Gynecomastia is very common and will affect most men at some point during their lifetime.
 About 70% of boys will develop some level of gynecomastia during puberty.
-It is also common during infancy and in older, middle-aged men.
+It is also common during infancy and in middle-aged and older men.

 Gynecomastia Myth #5- It Is Difficult to Treat Gynecomastia